konykwj/arxiv_1807.07224_quant_ph/README.md

 # arxiv_1807.07224_quant_ph
 This contains code that was used to generate Fig 4. of ArXiv 1807.07224 [quant-ph].
+It is provided in the interest of scientific transparency so that others can repreodcue our work if desired.
+This code will calculate the phase and fidelity between an input state of two photons in a waveguide compared with the scattered state of the two photons after interacting with an arrray of atoms.
+Details of the calculation are presented in the ArXiv article.